 Sub-centres in the Bio-region

-Health Centre extended its activities to other villages.
+Gradually the Health Centre extended its activities to other villages.

 Today, there are six sub-centres where daily wound dressing is done and where once a week a doctor from the Health Centre gives consultations.
 Medicines are provided without charge and lab tests are charged minimally.
 Antenatal checkups are completely free.